VitaliyProdan/wp_shop/wp-content/plugins/yith-woocommerce-pdf-invoice/readme.txt

 7. A basic, fully customizable template for invoices.

 == Changelog ==

+= Version 1.1.11 - Released: May 10, 2016 =

+* Added: filter 'yith_ywpi_new_invoice_number' that lets you manage the invoice number for new documents
+* Added: filter 'yith_ywpi_get_formatted_invoice_number' that let you manage how the invoice number and prefix/suffix should be shown

+= Version 1.1.10 - Released: May 04, 2016 =

+* Fixed: missing YITH Plugin FW files

+= Version 1.1.9.1 - Released: May 02, 2016 =

+* Updated: plugin compatible with WordPress 4.5
+* Updated: plugin author name
+* Updated: YITH Plugin Framework

 = Version 1.1.8 - Released: Mar 31, 2016 =